Skip to Content

 • The right to choose a housing option without discrimination

-• The right to rest and live in a safe and decently nice housing environment
+• The right to live in a safe and decent housing environment

-• The right to fair treatment throughout the housing search process
+• The right to fair treatment during the housing search process

-• The right to not be declined housing based on your income
+• The right to not be denied housing based on your income

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.